Side A, Side B, Side X, Side Y: Side A (affirming)

-Many LGBTQ-affirming churches align with the perspective known as Side A and may describe themselves using terms such as "affirming" or "welcoming".
+Many LGBTQ-affirming churches align with the perspective known as Side A and may describe themselves using terms such as affirming or welcoming or inclusive.
 This view generally holds that monogamous same-sex relationships are morally equivalent to heterosexual relationships.
-Side A adherents may interpret the Bible through frameworks such as queer theology.
-Passages traditionally cited as condemning homosexuality, such as the account of Sodom and Gomorrah, are often understood within this perspective as not referring to modern same-sex committed relationships.

-Side A affirms same-sex monogamy and maintains that refraining from same-sex relationships can be psychologically or spiritually harmful for queer people.
+Side A affirms same-sex monogamy and maintains that refraining from same-sex relationships can be psychologically or spiritually harmful for people with non-heterosexual attractions.
 Some proponents regard same-sex attraction as a natural or God-given characteristic and view same-sex marriages within a committed context as consistent with divine blessing.

-Public figures who have expressed Side A views include Rob Bell, who in an interview stated: "I am for marriage.
+Public figures who have expressed Side A views include Rob Bell, who states,I am for marriage.
 I am for fidelity.
 I am for love, whether it's a man and woman, a woman and a woman, a man and a man.
-I think the ship has sailed and I think the church needs—I think this is the world we are living in and we need to affirm people wherever they are".
+I think the ship has sailed and I think the church needs—I think this is the world we are living in and we need to affirm people wherever they are.Some international networks of churches support blessing same-sex marriage, such the Association of Welcoming and Affirming Baptists, Ecumenical Catholic Church, Metropolitan Community Church, Reconciling Ministries Network (Methodist), The Covenant Network (Pentecostal).
+Other organizations include OneBodyOneFaith in the UK, and Affirming Christian Fellowship and Q Christian Fellowship in the US.

-Some individuals within Side A identify as progressive Christians and may hold theological positions that differ from those of conservative Christianity, such as approaching doctrinal claims in a non-literal or flexible manner or focusing on the humanitarian aspects of Jesus and the Bible rather than on its historicity.
-In One Faith No Longer, George Yancey and Ashlee Quosigk observe that "progressive Christians tie much of their ideology to humanistic rationality and a desire for social justice".